-The Industry Training Organisations representatives are all interested in helping young people gain an apprenticeship and are keen to connect with you whilst you are at school, they can be a good contact as you are seeking employment and can recommend you to the Employers they already work with, or know are seeking an Apprentice.
+The Industry Training Organisations representatives are all interested in helping young people gain an apprenticeship and are keen to connect with you whilst you are at school.

 What does a New Zealand Apprenticeship involve?